 (a) the Director General is to notify the Industry Management Committee of the receipt of the notice and of the amount of contributions set out in the notice; and

-(b) the Industry Management Committee is to direct the Director General to repay to the grower out of the Account the amount of the those contributions.
+(b) the Industry Management Committee is to direct the Director General to repay to the grower out of the Account the amount of the contributions.

+[Regulation 18 amended: SL 2020/255 r.
+21.]

 Division 2 — Payments from the Account

 19. Approved programmes